Lectio Divina: Mark 7:14-23

 1) Opening prayer

-watch over your family
+watch over Your family

-and keep us safe in your care,
+and keep us safe in Your care,

-for all our hope is in you.
+for all our hope is in You.

-We ask this through our Lord Jesus Christ, your Son,
+We ask this through our Lord Jesus Christ, Your Son,

-who lives and reigns with you and the Holy Spirit,
+who lives and reigns with You and the Holy Spirit,

-one God, for ever and ever.
+One God, forever and ever.
 Amen.

-2) Gospel reading - Mark 7,14-23
+2) Gospel reading - Mark 7:14-23

 4) Personal questions

 In your life, are there any traditions which you consider sacred and others which you do not?
 Which ones?
 Why?

 5) Concluding prayer

-The upright have Yahweh for their Saviour,
+The upright have Yahweh for their Savior,

 their refuge in times of trouble;